neuralrp/neuralrp/README.md

 ### Branching Timelines

 Fork any message to create alternate storylines.
 All characters, NPCs, world info, and relationships are copied.
-NPC entity IDs are remapped — so "Guard Marcus" in Branch A evolves independently from "Guard Marcus" in Branch B.
+NPC entity IDs are remapped, so they can develop independently with each story arc.

 ## Library-Scale Organization (v1.8.0)

-Tag management for 100+ character and world cards:
+Tag management for character and world cards:

 - **AND semantics** — Filter by multiple tags (must have ALL selected tags)